General Dynamics F-16 in 1/72 scale : kit review & modelling reports of HASEGAWA kits

 Another Hasegawa F-16A PLUS kit #601 as described above was built.

 I had a vey old MODELDECAL sheet no.98 which had very nice marking for a Royal Netherlands Air Force 75 YEARS anniversary scheme of 1988.
-The aircraft was the first generation F-16A with the conventional USAF style short base tail fairing, no upgrades and with the first Pratt & Whitney F100 engine.
+The aircraft was the first generation F-16A Block 15 with the conventional USAF style short base tail fairing, no upgrades and with the first Pratt & Whitney F100 engine.
+Also the kit has the appropriate early LAU-114 wing tip launch rails.
 So the kit can be almost be made straight out of the box, only some refinements were made.

 After assembly it got the standard NATO F-16 colours of lower surfaces FS36375 (airbrushing Gunze Sangyo H308 acrylic), FS36270 un upper forward surfaces and upper section of intake (using Gunze H306), and aft upper areas FS36118 (using Gunze H305).

 A gloss undercoat of Gunze Sangyo was airbrushed to get better decal adherance as Modeldecals are very sensitive for "silvering" (air bubbles below the decals that spoil the looks).

 The red-white-blue strip is a decal.
 Some uncovered edges were painted with a brush e.g. at the stabilizers.
 The stencilling and walkway lines came from kit decals.
 The spine refuelling receptable was painted aluminium.